eyerus21/Bringo/awesome-delivery/README.md

 Functional requirements

-- Customer should search for restaurants, choose menue items and create an order.
+- Customer should search for restaurants, choose menu items and create an order.
 - Customer should be able to see the status of its order.
 - Restaurants should be able to see orders and accept/reject.
 - Drivers should be able to see orders that are ready for pickup and deliver them.